Fear of Failure. Breaking free!

 All in the mind

-Our discussion threw up the following useful points.
+Our discussions threw up the following useful points.

-As business owners, we get to define what we mean by “failure”.
-Ultimately “failure” is a mental construct which we can shape and play with.
+As CEOs and executives, we get to define what we mean by “failure”.
+It is a mental construct which we can shape and play with.

 Even if we are influenced by formative childhood experiences and traumatic events, community expectations and professional benchmarks, we are ultimately authors of our own stories.

-We can therefore interpret “failure” as anything from a give-up death blow to an opportunity for growth and learning.
+We can therefore interpret “failure” as anything from a give-up death blow through a “market signal” to an opportunity for growth and learning.
 The latter is more likely if we understand what our core and enduring purpose is.
 Without such a rudder we are more likely to be tossed around in any storm.

-Echoing this, one business owner remarked that young children are fearless and that we seem to learn fear as we grow up by being judged at home and at school.
+Echoing this, one CEO remarked that young children are fearless and that we seem to learn fear as we grow up by being judged at home and at school.
 Fear is therefore like a learned response to external influences.
-If we can learn to focus internally on what makes us tick – and not others – then we can operate in a truer, unencumbered way.
+If we can learn to focus internally on what makes us tick – and not others’ opinions – then we can operate in a truer, unencumbered way.

 The resilience and growth mindset concept of “falling forward” or “falling upwards” struck a real chord with many.
-One business owner suggested that the word “failure” could more positively be replaced by “delayed success”.
+One CEO suggested that the word “failure” could more positively be replaced by “delayed success”, and another framed failure as a “learning event”.

-Here are the eight strategies members of the group found effective in overcoming the fears that threatened to hold them back.
+Here are the eight strategies CEOs and executives found effective in overcoming the fears that threatened to hold them back.
 Which one are you most drawn towards?
 Perhaps you can use more than one to create more objectivity and courage, and less bias and fear.

 #1 Get scared!

-One business owner suggested that if we are not at least a little bit scared then we aren’t really trying hard enough.
+One executive suggested that if we are not at least a little bit scared then we aren’t really trying hard enough!

 #2 Do the numbers